5 Facts About German Wine Every WSET Student Should Know

 2. The Prädikatswein system is not a sweetness scale but a ripeness scale.

-In 2007 the term Prädikatswein was introduced to segment quality wines with distinction from other quality wines (QbA).
+In 2007 the term Prädikatswein was introduced to distinguish quality wines with distinction from other quality wines (QbA).

-Beginning with Kabinett, these wines have increasing must weights, i.e., sugar levels, at harvest.
-The wines tend to have more body as the scale moves toward Trockenbeerenauslese, for example.
+Beginning with Kabinett, these wines have increasing must weights — sugar levels at harvest.
+The wines tend to gain body as the scale moves toward Trockenbeerenauslese.

-While it is true that Beerenauslese wines will have more sugar than Kabinett wines, it is not always that case that Auslese wines will have more residual sugar than Kabinett wines.
+While it's true that Beerenauslese wines will have more sugar than Kabinett wines, it isn't always the case that Auslese wines have more residual sugar than Kabinett.
 Many dry Auslese wines exist.

-Given Germany’s northern latitude, it is a miracle that grapes grow there in the first place.
-Riesling dominates the northernmost regions of the Rheingau and Mosel-Saar-Ruwer, but more southerly Baden is in the same climatic zone as Alsace and the Loire.
+Given Germany's northern latitude, it's a small miracle grapes grow there at all.
+Riesling dominates the northernmost regions of the Rheingau and Mosel-Saar-Ruwer, but the more southerly Baden region sits in the same climatic zone as Alsace and the Loire.

-Baden is home to red wines such as Spätburgunder (Pinot Noir) and Blauer Portugeiser (no relation to Portugal).
-The former wines are more highly regarded.
+Baden is home to red wines such as Spätburgunder (Pinot Noir) and Blauer Portugieser (no relation to Portugal).
+Of the two, Spätburgunder is more highly regarded.

 4. Many white wines can age, with German Riesling as the shining example.

-Importer Terry Theise famously wrote, “Riesling is first among equals among the white grapes that age astonishingly.
+Importer Terry Theise famously wrote: "Riesling is first among equals among the white grapes that age astonishingly.
 It undergoes a metamorphosis, almost literally.
 Mature Riesling barely resembles its younger self.
-If you were an alien and some earthling showed you first a butterfly and then a caterpillar, and said true or false, this creature came from that one, I doubt you would infer it.
-Mature Riesling becomes, simply, the world’s most complex wine.”
+If you were an alien and an earthling showed you a butterfly first, then a caterpillar, and asked, "True or false?
+This creature came from that one," I doubt you would infer it.
+Mature Riesling becomes, simply, the world's most complex wine."

-Given Riesling’s ability to keep its acidity as it gains potency of flavor through ripening, the best Rieslings can age for decades.
-Generally, sweeter Rieslings can age for a longer duration than the drier versions.
+Because Riesling retains its acidity even as it develops flavor intensity with ripening, the best examples can age for decades.
+As a general rule, sweeter Rieslings can age longer than drier styles.

 5. The world’s steepest vineyard is in Germany’s Mosel-Saar-Ruwer region.

-This is more of a fun fact, but it raises the issue of why viticulture can flourish in this part of Germany.
+This one's more of a fun fact, but it explains why viticulture can flourish in this part of Germany at all.

 According to the Deutsches Weininstitut, the famous Bremmer Calmont vineyard has a 60 percent gradient and a height of 951 feet.
-Mechanized harvesting is impossible.
+Mechanized harvesting is impossible — every vine is worked by hand.

-Given the vineyard’s aspect, grapes can access the sun’s warmth, and the danger of frost damage is minimized as cold air sinks past the vines to the Mosel River below.
+Thanks to the vineyard's aspect, the grapes get direct access to the sun's warmth, and frost damage is minimized as cold air sinks past the vines to the Mosel River below.

 Image: Michal Osmenda